-The first GDCh anniversary event took place on January 26, 2017: the 26th Frankfurt Special Colloquium ?Seas and Oceans - Valued, Used and Threatened?.
-On the occasion of the anniversary year, the GDCh took over the program planning for the event this time.
-Kurt Wagemann, managing director of DECHEMA, Peter Nagler, board member of the GDCh, and moderator Karin J. Schmitz, GDCh public relations, welcomed the visitors.
-Then the four invited experts had their say.
-In front of well-filled rows, they talked about microplastics in the sea, the monitoring of chemical pollutants on the high seas, pollutants in fish and how solar fuels and drinking water can be obtained from seawater.
-The lively discussions after the lectures and during the coffee break showed how up-to-date and realistic the topics were.
+The first GDCh anniversary event took place on January 26, 2017: the 26th Frankfurt special colloquium ?Seas and oceans ? valued, used and threatened?.
+On the occasion of the anniversary year, the GDCh took over the program planning of the event.
+Kurt Wagemann, Executive Director DECHEMA, Peter Nagler, Board Member of the GDCh, and Moderator Karin J. Schmitz, GDCh public relations, welcomed the visitors.
+The four invited experts then had their say.
+In front of well-filled rows, they spoke about microplastics in the sea, monitoring chemical pollutants on the high seas, pollutants in fish and how solar fuel and drinking water can be obtained from seawater.
+The lively discussions after the lectures and during the coffee break showed how topical and true to life the topics were.

 Frankfurt Special Colloquium, Thursday, January 26, 2017, 2:00 p.m. to 6:00 p.m., Frankfurt am Main, on the BMBF Science Year 2016/2017 "Seas and Oceans"A joint event by DECHEMA, DBG, DVS, GDCh, VDI-BV Frankfurt, Physikalischer Verein Frankfurt, Senckenberg Society for Nature Research.
 Seas and oceans cover around 70 percent of the earth and provide habitat for countless plants and animals.
 Humans are also closely connected to the sea.
 In large regions of the world, fish and marine animals are an important source of food.
 For many, the sea is part of a perfect vacation.
 But we have to ask ourselves - are we doing justice to the sea as a ?resource??
 Plastic waste is increasingly threatening living beings and seabirds, and other pollutants also pollute the oceans.
 And when we eat fish or other seafood, all of these things end up with the polluter - the human being.
 How bad is the sea?
 How can we use the sea without harming it?
 Can fish still be on our menu?
 Four experts from different fields will discuss these and other exciting questions about the sea as a resource.